MyRepositories-hub/Mutual-Distillation-Policy-Optimization/README.md

 ```

 # Acknowledgement
-The code is based on [cleanrl](https://github.com/vwxyzjn/cleanrl).
-For the implementation of Mutual Distillation Policy Optimization (MDPO), we divide it into multiple components to enhance readability.
+The code is based on [cleanrl](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_procgen.py).
+The implementation of Mutual Distillation Policy Optimization (MDPO) is divided into multiple components to enhance readability.